 Under the Proposed Action, a new LMOC Master Node Facility would be built.
 The proposed LMOC facility is planned to be situated at the SW intersection of Sweeney Boulevard and Bryant Avenue just south of the South Flightline District.
+It is located at the site of the current Credit Union, building 467, which is scheduled for demolition.
 The driving factor leading to the selection of this location relates to its adjacency to the flightline and ease of short-term construction (Urban Collaborative, 2020).